 Stir in vinegar, brown sugar, and salt and cook for 5 to 7 minutes till the sugar dissolves.

-Once the sugar has dissolved, and the mixture starts bubbling, reduce the heat to low and simmer uncovered for an hour, stirring occasionally.
+Once the sugar dissolves, and the mixture starts bubbling, reduce the heat to low and simmer uncovered for an hour, stirring occasionally.
 As the mix thickens, stir more frequently to avoid the sugar from sticking to the bottom of the pan.

 To check if the chutney is ready, scrape the spoon horizontally across the pan to disperse the chutney to the edge of the pan.
 The chutney is ready when it does not flow back into the center.

 Once ready, allow the chutney to cool for 5 to 6 minutes.

 Meanwhile, rinse the jars thoroughly and place them to dry upside down in an oven preheated to 140°C/275°F for 10 minutes.
 (Alternatively, you can also clean the jars in the dishwasher using a hot cycle mode).

 Spoon the prepared chutney into the sterilized jars and seal while hot.
 Store in a cool, dark place for at least a month before consuming to allow apples to absorb all the chutney flavors.